jrouwe/JoltPhysics/Docs/Architecture.md

 * [PathConstraint](@ref JPH::PathConstraintSettings) - This constraint allows attaching two bodies connected through a Hermite spline path.

 Most of the constraints support motors ([MotorSettings](@ref JPH::MotorSettings)) and allow the relative position/orientation of the bodies to be driven to a particular velocity or position.

+If you want to constrain a dynamic object to the unmovable 'world' you can use [Body::sFixedToWorld](@ref JPH::Body::sFixedToWorld) instead of creating a static body.

 Adding and removing constraints can be done from multiple threads, but the constraints themselves do not have any protection against concurrent access.
 We assume that constraints are owned by some object (e.g. a Ragdoll) and that object ensures that it only modifies its own constraints and contains its own synchronization logic.
 Constraints can be freely modified except during the physics simulation step.